letterpad/letterpad/README.md

 cd letterpad
 ```

-2. Make a copy of `.env.sample` and name it `.env`.
+2. Make a copy of `sample.env` and name it `.env`.
 Open it and change `SECRET_KEY` to a random string to secure your app.
 Then add your SMTP credentials so email can be sent.
 Change the database options accordingly.
-By default, letterpad uses `mysql`.
+By default, letterpad uses `sqlite`.

-3. Install dependencies and run:
+3. Install dependencies and run (**use yarn to install dependencies**):

 ```
-npm install
+yarn install
-npm run dev
+THEME=document npm run dev
 ```

 Now visit [http://localhost:4040](http://localhost:4040) and checkout the welcome page.